-Learning about skin and nipple changes during breastfeeding can help take care of yourself and know when to see a health care provider.
+Learning about skin and nipple changes during breastfeeding can help you take care of yourself and know when to see a health care provider.

 Notice Changes in Your Breasts and Nipples

 Changes in your breasts and nipples may include:

 - Inverted nipples.
 This is normal if your nipples have always been indented inward and can easily point out when you touch them.
 If your nipples are pointing in, and this is new, talk to your provider right away.